 It is dangerous getting up on a roof in the winter and for this reason, most roofers will not tackle reroofing jobs during this time.
 You will find some roofers who will repair and replace areas of the roof where tiles are missing, allowing water to infiltrate the structure, but unless it is an emergency repair, schedule all roofing jobs for warmer, ice-free months.
 Not only is it a danger to the roofer, but having that extra layer of protection removed could make it mighty cold within the home.

 Loft Conversions and Conservatories

 Many times an area of the roof needs to be raised due to local restrictions so having a loft conversion done up in the winter just doesn’t make good sense.
-Yes, it would be nice for that extra bit of insulation to be added now to keep the downstairs warmer, but most lofts are not insulated well and it would be a mighty cold endeavour to undergo a conversion during this time.
+Yes, it would be nice for that extra bit of insulation to be added now to keep the downstairs warmer, but most lofts are not insulated well and it would be a mighty cold endeavor to undergo a conversion during this time.

 In fact, any repair that could be dangerous would be best left for summer if at all possible.
-There are just some emergency repairs which cannot wait and of course, you would need to get them done.
+There are just some emergency repairs that cannot wait and of course, you would need to get them done.
 However, during the spring when the air starts to turn warmer it is time to make your checklist.
 Be certain to book contractors early enough to ensure your repairs will be completed before the cold sets in again.
 If it’s not an urgent repair, hold it off until summer.